 Or "Siel Bleu at work" which offers activities for employees in the workplace.

-As you can imagine, to best support our participants, we use these two main tools to create social links:
+To best support our participants, we use these two main tools to create social links:

 Adapted Physical Activity and smiles... but not only!